 Protect Your Personal Info: How to Identify Suspicious Emails and Text Messages

-These common scams are cleverly disguised to seem harmless but are actually aimed at stealing your personal information through texts or emails.
+These common scams are cleverly disguised to seem harmless but are aimed at stealing your personal information through texts or emails.
 Knowing what they are and how to spot them is crucial to protect yourself from these threats.

 Simply put, phishing is when someone tricks you into giving away your personal or financial information through an email, which they then use for bad purposes.
+These emails often ask you to update or verify personal information by replying to the email or visiting a website.
+The web address may even be disguised to look legitimate or familiar.
+These phony websites exist just to get your personal information.

 Smishing is when scammers use text messages to try and trick you into giving them your private info, such as passwords, account numbers or your Social Security number.
 These texts often appear harmless, but they’re not.